What is Primary Health Care?

 Primary health care is socially appropriate, universally accessible, scientifically sound first level care provided by health services and systems with a suitably trained workforce comprised of multidisciplinary teams supported by integrated referral systems in a way that: gives priority to those most in need and addresses health inequalities; maximises community and individual self-reliance, participation and control; and involves collaboration and partnership with other sectors to promote public health

-To be Australia and New Zealand's leading advocate for high quality multidisciplinary primary care research, education, policy and practice.
+To support and advocate for the Australasian academic primary care community to improve healthcare policy and practice.